jestjs/jest/docs/Configuration.md

 Note that, if you specify a global reference value (like an object or array) here, and some code mutates that value in the midst of running a test, that mutation will _not_ be persisted across test runs for other test files.
+In addition the `globals` object must be json-seriazable, so it can't be used to specify global functions.
+For that you should use setup module.

 ### `globalSetup` [string]